Skip to content

 “With this timely and urgent third edition, García, Kleifgen, and Cervantes-Soon offer an essential resource that not only uncovers the painful legacies of colonialism and raciolinguistic oppression but also dares to imagine liberatory possibilities for emergent bilinguals in an increasingly complex, multilingual, multicultural, post-COVID, AI-mediated world.
 Rooted in justice, this work illuminates new pathways for revisioning language and literacy education with emergent bilingual students, honoring the families who shape them, and the educators who journey alongside them.”

-—Zhongfeng Tian (田中锋), assistant professor of bilingual education, Rutgers University–Newark
+—Zhongfeng Tian (田中锋), associate professor of bilingual education, Rutgers University–Newark

 “I’m thrilled to see a third edition of this supremely practical text, this time with a third author, Claudia Cervantes-Soon!
 Its first edition in 2009 shifted the field's orientation toward bilingual students, providing cutting-edge theory and practice in an accessible format.
 With fully updated references, this edition continues to make us better teachers and teacher educators, with increased focus on decolonial pedagogies, raciolinguistic ideologies, and critical consciousness.”